 The violation alleged in the complaint must have occurred within one year of the date the complaint is filed.
 A complaint is not used to resolve a disagreement with the school about the student's eligibility, evaluation, services, placement or the provision of a free appropriate public education.

 Who may file a Complaint?

 A complaint may be filed by the parent(s) or any other individual, a group of individuals, or by an agency or organization.

 What must be included in all Complaints?

-- A complaint must be in writing by way of either a letter or a complaint form (form may be completed electronically, but must be printed and have a handwritten signature);
+- A complaint must be in writing by way of either a letter or by using the instructions for filing a special education complaint (may be completed electronically, but must be printed and have a handwritten signature);

 - The student's name and address;